srobo/kitbook/Helpdesk.md

 ### Handling suspected damaged kit requests

-**NB: this procedure may change if the laptop on Helpdesk is configured to aid in hardware testing.**

 If a team comes to Helpdesk with a suspicion of some of the Student Robotics kit being damaged then the following procedure should be followed:

  1. Request that the team take a freshly charged battery and see if the problem persists.